-Pediatrician Sylvester Sanfilippo first discovered this rare disease 1960s and gave the syndrome its name.
+Pediatrician Sylvester Sanfilippo first discovered this rare disease in the 1960s and gave the syndrome its name.
 Do you want to know why it occurs, what its characteristics are, and what possible treatment looks like?
 Pay attention to what we’ll explain below.

 Sanfilippo syndrome in children

 Sanfilippo syndrome affects only 1 in 70,000 births.
 It’s a rare disease that involves the severe and slowly progressive degeneration of the central nervous system.
-As a result, the psychomotor and cognitive development of children with this syndrome suffers greatly.
+As a result, the psychomotor and cognitive development of children with this syndrome suffer greatly.